The Social Care Network

-Awareness and engagement with the Aunt Bertha platform has grown organically through on-the-ground partnerships with community organizations, health systems, and universities, and has been shared by individuals looking to get help directly on the free Aunt Bertha website.
+Awareness and engagement with the Aunt Bertha platform has grown organically through on-the-ground partnerships with community organizations, health systems, and universities, and has been shared by individuals looking to get help directly on the Aunt Bertha’s free online resource, findhelp.org.
 The map below shows the growth in users since 2011 across the continental United States (organized by county).

 - User searches are tracked on the Aunt Bertha website through browser cookies.

 - Searches using the Aunt Bertha API are excluded.

 - Searches prior to 2015 are estimated based on program locations due to limited tracking.